carpentries-incubator/pangenomics/_episodes/13-other-resources.md

 Brigitte Boeckmann and others, Conceptual framework and pilot study to benchmark phylogenomic databases based on reference gene trees, Briefings in Bioinformatics, Volume 12, Issue 5, September 2011, Pages 423–435, https://doi.org/10.1093/bib/bbr034

-### OrthoVenn3
+## Wrap up

 In conclusion, the vast array of downstream analyses made possible by our pangenome dataset and accompanying metadata file holds immense promise.
-By exploring the core and accessory genomes, along with phenotypic correlations, we can gain valuable insights into evolutionary relationships, understand the genetic basis of specific traits, and contribute to a better knowledge about the adaptive processes bacteria have achieved in their respective lifestyle.
+By exploring the core and accessory genomes, along with phenotypic correlations, we can gain valuable insights into evolutionary relationships, understand the genetic basis of specific traits, and contribute to better knowledge about the adaptive processes bacteria have achieved in their respective lifestyle.

 ## Carpentries Philosophy
 A good lesson should be as complete and clear that becomes easy to teach by any instructor.
 Carpentries lessons are developed for the community, and now you are part of us.
-This lesson is being developed and we are sure that you can colaborate and help us improve it.
+This lesson is being developed and we are sure that you can collaborate and help us improve it.
 {% include links.md %}